Merely hearing the word Brissago brings back memories of subtropical islands with lush vegetation in a sparkling lake.

 The Roman Bridge in Intragna

-Unlike what the name might suggest, the Ponte Romano was built by two Brissago brothers in 1578.
+Unlike the name suggests, the Ponte Romano was built by two Brissago brothers in 1578.
 While it was not the Romans, this still makes it ancient nonetheless!

-At 36 meters in length and 26 meters in height, this bridge is quite an adventure to cross.
+This bridge is quite an adventure to cross at 36 meters in length and 26 meters in height.
 Have a look at Mamiko as she nearly climbs the steep slopes towards the chapel in the center: